-I began by simply following 100 of my competitor's followers.
-Later, I followed another 100 of my competitor's followers but I also took the time to like one of their photos.
-Finally, I followed another 100 of my competitor's followers and commented on one of each of the 100 user's photos as well as liked that same photo.
+I began by simply following 100 of my competitors’ followers.
+Later, I followed another 100, but I also took the time to like one of their Instagram photos.
+Finally, I followed a third group of 100 and liked as well as commented on one photo from each account.

 Here were the results:

 - Follow + Like: 22% followback

 - Follow + Like + Comment: 34% followback